-Dog park is the perfect place to bring your pet for some exercise and playtime fun.
+Dog parks are the perfect place to bring your pet for some exercise and playtime fun.
 Dog parks are designed to keep our canines safe and secure.
-Your dog gets the opportunity to run around off leash without any risk of running away or causing problems (for the most part).
+Your pet gets the opportunity to run around off leash without any risk of running away or causing problems (for the most part).
 Dog parks are the perfect place for your pup to socialize with other dogs and develop good behavior habits.